opensearch-project/documentation-website/_security-plugin/access-control/api.md

 Rest API action to reload SSL certificates.
 It can be used to reload SSL certificates that are about to expire without restarting OpenSearch node.

-This API assumes that new certificates are in the same location specified by the security configurations in opensearch.yml.
-To keep sensitive certificate reload secure, this API only allows hot reload with certificates issued by the same Issuer and Subject DN and SAN with expiry dates after the current one.
+This call assumes that new certificates are in the same location specified by the security configurations in opensearch.yml.
+To keep sensitive certificate reloads secure, this call only allows hot reload with certificates issued by the same issuer and subject DN and SAN with expiry dates after the current certificate.

 #### Request